Vilnius-Lyceum-Robotics/limelight-3a-mod/README.md

 SSH is enabled by default on the Limelight 3A's image - the only thing left to do is to change the root password to something you know.
 You may do that by modifying the entry of the `root` user in `/etc/shadow`.

 ## Accessing `/etc/shadow`
 The methods below will help you gain access to the file.
+You may choose any one of them, but [Method 2](#method-2-modify-the-image-that-is-currently-on-the-device) is the easiest.
+[Method 3](#method-3-through-the-python-interface-on-the-limelight) might be the only one that's legal for FTC use.

 ### Method 1: modify the firmware image